kjrb/bingmapspathdrawing/README.md

 Flash canvas link: https://code.google.com/p/flashcanvas/.

-Code to crate canvas and adding it to bing map was borrpwed from Client Side Heat Map Module for Bing Maps.
+Code to crate canvas and adding it to bing map was borrowed from Client Side Heat Map Module for Bing Maps.

 The module can be found here:
 http://bingmapsv7modules.codeplex.com/wikipage?title=Client%20Side%20Heatmap